Rahman admits he owes a lot to former Chelsea medical director Biosca - TribalFootball.com

 But he did not impress, with injuries and bad form resulting in loans at Schalke 04, Reims, Mallorca, PAOK and Reading.

-"I am sad things didn't work out at Chelsea," he told BBC Sport.
+"I am sad things didn't work out at Chelsea," the PAOK defender told BBC Sport.

 "I just had so many bad injuries whilst I was there, and because I wasn't 100% fit I wasn't able to give my absolute best."